alan-turing-institute/hub23-deploy/docs/deploy-k8s/deploy-autoscaling-k8s-cluster.md

----
-layout: page
-share: false
-title: "Deploy an Autoscaling Kubernetes Cluster"
+# Deploy an Autoscaling Kubernetes Cluster
----

 This document walks through the steps required to deploy an autoscaling Kubernetes cluster onto the Turing's Azure subscription.